miguelriemoliveira/RustBot/README.md

 roslaunch rustbot_bringup record_raw.launch
 ```

-After breaking the recorder node, the bag file can be found on the desktop.
+After stopping (using <Ctrl>X) the recorder node, the bag file can be found on the desktop, with the date and hour, e.g.,
+_sev_2016-11-24-14-48-30.bag_.

 ## <a name="playingbackdata"></a>Playing Back Data